pipwilson/blog/README.md

 ## Future maintenance notes

 In order to add the Atom XSLT and limit the feed to the latest 10 posts I needed to copy the atom.xml template from https://github.com/getzola/zola/tree/master/components/templates/src/builtins and place it into templates/blog which means it could become out of sync.

+In order for the main content to live at /blog rather than the root a few of the built-in linking mechanisms are intentionally broken when running `zola serve`, in particular the links to the tags taxonomy and the pagination.
+Tags live at /tags but the taxonomy link is to /blog/tags.
+Likewise the generated tags pagination points to `/tags/term/page/n` and so in `single.html` I run these URLs through a regex which replaces "tags/" with "blog/tags/"

+This also means I'm reliant on being able to create proxies on the server which map the /blog URLs to the correct locations on the filesystem.